ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-223/index.md

 ERC-223 addresses some limitations of ERC-20 and introduces a new method of interactions between token contract and a contract that may receive the tokens.
 There are few things that are possible with ERC-223 but not with ERC-20:

 - Token transfer handling on the recipient's side.
-Recipient can detect that a ERC-223 token is being deposited.
+Recipient can detect that an ERC-223 token is being deposited.
 - Rejection of improperly sent tokens.
 If a user sent ERC-223 tokens to a contract that is not supposed to receive tokens then the contract can reject the transaction and the tokens will not be lost.
 - The transfer of ERC-223 tokens may contain metadata, which allows arbitrary information to be attached to the token transactions.